arenaxr/arena-docs/content/overview/localization.md

 ## **Using the VR Calibrator**

 Virtual Reality (VR) headsets can also be anchored into the scene.

+{% include alert type="warning" content="
-Note: not all VR headsets natively support AprilTag anchoring (**including Meta headsets**), so we have an alternative for manual calibration.
+Not all VR headsets natively support AprilTag anchoring (**including Meta headsets**)
+"%}

+We have an alternative for manual calibration.
 This calibration allows you to manually align the virtual world to the physical world.